monero-project/monero-site/README.md

   * Install Bundler: `gem install bundler`
   * Install Jekyll with all dependencies (run from the project directory): `bundle`

-* GitHub: Pretty much everything in Monero is hosted on [GitHub](https://github.com) and uses Git as the primary version control system.
+* GitHub/GitLab: Pretty much everything in Monero is hosted on [GitHub](https://github.com), [getmonero GitLab](https://repo.getmonero.org/users/monero-project/projects) or [GitLab](https://gitlab.com/users/kovri-project/projects) and uses Git as the primary version control system.
 If you're not familiar with how to use Git, you can check out [this tutorial](https://guides.github.com/activities/hello-world/) for a good overview.
 It will take you through pretty much everything you'll need to know to edit the website.
-If you haven't already, register for GitHub and fork the [Monero Website repository](https://github.com/monero-project/monero-site).
+If you haven't already, register for GitHub and fork the [Monero Website repository](https://repo.getmonero.org/monero-project/monero-site).

 * Markdown experience: To write pages, you're going to need to know how to use Markdown.
 It's basically an in-between language that enables people who don't know HTML to just write, and it will be compiled into HTML for you.
 You can find a great Markdown cheat sheet with examples [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 IF you need more help, Google and YouTube are great resources.